cert-manager/website/content/docs/configuration/vault.md

 In the case of some Openshift installations for example, the cluster's `OIDC` provider may not be readily accessible to your external Vault instance.
 This depends on many factors such as what kind of installer and where it's deployed.

-You can manually configure service account issuer url to generate your service accounts from a publicly exposed cluster `OIDC` provider.
+You can manually configure service account issuer URL to generate your service accounts from a publicly exposed cluster `OIDC` provider.
 You will need a few RBAC and potentially `apiserver` configurations to be applied to the cluster in order to allow you to use the JWT method in Vault.

 > **Note:** If changes are required, it will likely need admin level permissions.